 Fujifilm X-T20 versus Panasonic GX8

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T20 and the Panasonic GX8.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-T20 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X-T20 and the Panasonic GX8 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is somewhat larger (6 percent) than the Fujifilm X-T20.
 Moreover, the GX8 is markedly heavier (27 percent) than the X-T20.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.